Gabri40/ComputationalIntelligence/log.md

 - TSP
 - Multy-Objective KnapSack

-In all of them i tried to implement and learn the basics of the algorithms while trying different heuristics for the population as well as different types of ES.
+In all of them I tried to implement and learn the basics of the algorithms while trying different heuristics for the population as well as different types of ES.

 # LABS